dtonhofer/prolog_notes/swipl_notes/about_dicts/README.md

 ## Predicate calls involving dicts

+- Type testing
    - [`is_dict/1`](https://eu.swi-prolog.org/pldoc/man?predicate=is_dict/1),
      [`is_dict/2`](https://eu.swi-prolog.org/pldoc/doc_for?object=is_dict/2) : Check for dicty-ness, possibly unifying tag, too.
+- Getting values by key (or enumerating them on backtracking)
    - [`get_dict/3`](https://eu.swi-prolog.org/pldoc/doc_for?object=get_dict/3) : Same as `.get/1`  dot-call but fails if key does not exist.
    - [`get_dict/5`](https://eu.swi-prolog.org/pldoc/doc_for?object=get_dict/5) : Combined get/put, should really be called **fork_dict/5**.
+- Extracting keys into a list (from `library(dicts)`):
+   - [`dict_keys/2`](https://eu.swi-prolog.org/pldoc/doc_for?object=dict_keys/2) : True when Keys is an ordered set of the keys appearing in Dict.
+- Assembling/disassembling dicts
    - [`dict_create/3`](https://eu.swi-prolog.org/pldoc/doc_for?object=dict_create/3) : Assemble a dict from a tag and "several possible forms of list".
    - [`dict_pairs/3`](https://eu.swi-prolog.org/pldoc/doc_for?object=dict_pairs/3) : Assemble/disassemble a dict from/to a tag and a key-value list.
+- Minting new dicts from existing ones
    - [`put_dict/3`](https://eu.swi-prolog.org/pldoc/doc_for?object=put_dict/3) : Update a dict to a new dict from "several possible forms of list"  ; the predicate counterpart of `.put/1`
    - [`put_dict/4`](https://eu.swi-prolog.org/pldoc/doc_for?object=put_dict/4) : Update a dict to a new dict with single addition/replacement,
      where one can specify a path through nested dicts; the predicate counterpart of `.put/2`
    - [`del_dict/4`](https://eu.swi-prolog.org/pldoc/doc_for?object=del_dict/4): Update a dict to a new dict with single deletion.
+- Projecting one dict onto another
    - [`:</2`](https://eu.swi-prolog.org/pldoc/doc_for?object=(%3A%3C)/2): "Selection operator" (I would really prefer "projection operator"): Project the right-hand dict onto the left-hand dict, unifying the values of common keys (thus either failing or continuing with possibly both dicts involved in the operation further refined).
 Fails if the left-hand dict has a key that is not in